poseidon-framework/poseidon-framework.github.io/janno_details.md

 ## Data quality

-`Damage`
+The `Damage` column: % damage on 5' end for the main shotgun library used for sequencing and/or capture, in case of multiple libraries report a value from the merged read alignment

-`Xcontam`
+The `Xcontam` column: if male for captured library, in case of multiple libraries report a value from the merged read alignment

-`Xcontam_stderr`
+The `Xcontam_stderr` column: standard error of ANGSD X contamination estimate, in case of multiple libraries report a value from the merged read alignment

-`mtContam`
+The `mtContam` column: mitochondrial contamination rate as estimated by ContamMix and/or Schmutzi, in case of multiple libraries report a value from the merged read alignment

-`mtContam_stderr`
+The `mtContam_stderr` column: Standard error of ContamMix/Schmutzi estimate, in case of multiple libraries report a value from the merged read alignment

 # Context information

 The `Primary_Contact` column is a free form text field that stores the name of the main or the corresponding author of the respective paper for published data.

 The `Publication_Status` column holds either the value `unpublished` for (yet) unpublished samples or -- for published data -- a citation-key of the form `AuthorJournalYear` without any spaces or special characters.
-This key has to be identical to the [BibTeX](http://www.bibtex.org/) citation-key identifying the respective entry in the `LITERATURE.bib` file of the package.
+This key has to be identical to the [BibTeX](http://www.bibtex.org/) citation-key identifying the respective entry in the `.bib` file of the package.
 BibTeX is a file format to store bibliographic information, where each entry (article, book, website, ...) is defined by a series of parameters (authors, year of publication, journal, ...).
-Here's an example `LITERATURE.bib` file with two entries:
+Here's an example `.bib` file with two entries:

 ```
 @article{CassidyPNAS2015,